 The Primary Learning Center (PLC), which is connected to the main building, holds the classrooms for kindergarten, first, and second grade.
 The PLC has its own primary gym, library, and its own computer lab.
 These classrooms provide a self-contained environment for the students; however, students have lunch in the main building and attend assemblies there.
-The PLC also has offices for the Primary School Principal, STM staff and IU 21 Staff.
+The PLC also has offices for the Primary School Assistant Principal, STM staff and IU 21 Staff.

 There are currently two libraries in the school, one in the Primary Learning Center (PLC) and one in the main building.
 The combined facilities and materials are more than adequate for the students and faculty.

 The library in the PLC contains primary books and magazines and is used by kindergarten, first, and second grades.
 There is adequate seating on steps for one class for story time and/or instruction.
 A table with eight stools provides an area for student reading.

 The main library, which supports third through eighth grades, has seating for an entire class at tables and chairs, as well as seating on

 the steps in the story alcove.
 There is a separate research section with tables and chairs, surrounded by the collection of print encyclopedias and other reference books.
 Study carrels are set apart from the general area.
 In addition, an enclosed room with a table and chairs is used for private small group instruction.